AdobeDocs/real-time-cdp-collaboration.en/help/guide/glossary.md

 Data collaboration involves combining and analyzing data within a company or alongside partners for various purposes, such as audience targeting, measurement, and insights.
 Data collaboration platforms offer secure environments to share data safely while meeting privacy and security concerns.

+### Data connection

+A data connection is the source of data from where you can import data into Real-Time CDP Collaboration.
+Currently, Experience Platform is the only available data connection.
+Read more about [managing data connections](/help/guide/setup/manage-data-connection.md).

 ### Data sharing agreement

 A data sharing agreement is a formal contract between two or more parties outlining the terms and conditions for sharing data.
 It ensures that all parties comply with legal and privacy requirements and establishes guidelines for data usage and protection.